visr/LasIO.jl/README.md

 Julia package for reading and writing the LAS lidar format.

-This is a pure Julia alternative to [LibLAS.jl](https://github.com/visr/LibLAS.jl), [Laszip.jl](https://github.com/joa-quim/Laszip.jl) or [LazIO](https://github.com/evetion/LazIO.jl).
+This is a pure Julia package for reading and writing ASPRS `.las` files.
 Currently only LAS versions 1.1 - 1.3 and point formats 0 - 3 are supported.
 For LAZ support see below.

 If the file fits into memory, it can be loaded using